CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 a \Delta\cos(\delta) \tan(\theta) \sec(\theta) + b \Delta\sin(\delta) \cot(\theta) \csc(\theta)\tag{7.14}
 ```
 Using $\theta = \delta$ is a good first guess.
 Note that all angles must be reckoned in radians for Newton Raphson's method.\
-Also note that as the flattening increases, and $\delta$ gets closer to $0$, the rate of convergence gets slower and more and more iterations must be needed, to the point where bisection might be better.
+Also note that as the flattening increases, and $\delta$ gets closer to $0$, the rate of convergence gets slower and slower and more and more iterations are needed, to the point where bisection might be better.
 However this should not be a problem for most planets as they have very low flatenning values.
 #### Example 7.6
 <div align="center">
 <table>